-9.21.1 The information that is required to be shared at care transitions is defined and standardized for care transitions where clients experience a change in team membership or location: admission, handover, transfer, and discharge.
+12.16.1 The information that is required to be shared at care transitions is defined and standardized for care transitions where clients experience a change in team membership or location: admission, handover, transfer, and discharge.

-Major 9.21.2 Documentation tools and communication strategies are used to standardize information transfer at care transitions.
+Major 12.16.2 Documentation tools and communication strategies are used to standardize information transfer at care transitions.

-Major 9.21.3 During care transitions, clients and families are given information that they need to make decisions and support their own care.
-Major 9.21.4 Information shared at care transitions is documented.
-Minor 9.21.5 The effectiveness of communication is evaluated and improvements are made based on feedback received.
+Major 12.16.3 During care transitions, clients and families are given information that they need to make decisions and support their own care.
+Major 12.16.4 Information shared at care transitions is documented.
+Minor 12.16.5 The effectiveness of communication is evaluated and improvements are made based on feedback received.
 Evaluation mechanisms may include: • Using an audit tool (direct observation or review of client records) to measure compliance with standardized processes and the quality of information transfer • Asking clients, families, and service providers if they received the information they needed • Evaluating safety incidents related to information transfer (e.g., from the patient safety incident management system).
-10.0 nd families are encouraged to actively participate in service to achieve service goals.
+12.17 Information obtained from EMS, triage, assessment, and admissions is transferred to service providers in the next setting.